exercism/julia/concepts/vector-operations/about.md

  1.2
 ```

-What about arrays of unequal length?
+What about vectors of unequal length?

 ```julia-repl
 julia> v .- [0.5, 0.5]